San Martín de Rubiales

 San Martín de Rubiales is a municipality and town located in the province of Burgos, Castile and León, Spain.
 According to the 2004 census (INE), the municipality has a population of 217 inhabitants.
+San Martín de Rubiales is located in the La Ribera region.

+The most important monument in the city is the San Martin church.
+It is a Romanesque temple from the 13th century.
+The city was founded in Roman times, and is important on the Jacobin route.